m15r/react-native-wiz/README.md

 </Wiz.Provider>
 ```

+#### 2. Adding your items
-2. Start wrapping each of the elements you want to be highlighted inside a `<Wiz.Item>`.
-Make sure to provide a unique ID for each new item.
+Start wrapping each of the elements you want to be highlighted inside a `<Wiz.Item>`.
+Make sure to provide a unique ID for each component.
 ```jsx
 <Wiz.Item
   wiz="default"